devfabiosilva/TeslaSMPS/README.md

   <img src="/misc/img007.png">
 </p>

-You can use a E-I or EE type ferrite core
+You can use a EI or EE type ferrite core

 [reference 1](https://en.wikipedia.org/wiki/Ferrite_core)